membrane-io/docs/src/content/docs/getting-started/setup.md

 ---
-title: Setup
+title: The IDE
 ---

-## Membrane Web IDE

 Membrane's primary interface is the Membrane Web IDE.
-The IDE is where you deploy Membrane programs, set up cron jobs, inspect logs, and more.
+The IDE is where you write and deploy programs, set up cron jobs, inspect logs, and more.
+We built our own IDE to tightly integrate all our features and provide a great developer experience.

 Visit <a href="https://membrane.io/ide" target="_blank">membrane.io/ide</a> to get started.